-Curriculum learning refers to gradually increasing the difficulty of the learning task.
-For some sequence prediction tasks or sequential decision-making problems, curriculum learning is used to reduce the training time and improve the generalisation performance.
-Since SISR is an ill-posed problem which is always confronted with great learning difficulty due to some adverse conditions such as large scaling factors, unknown degradation kernels, and noise, it is suitable to utilize curriculum learning to simplify the learning process and improve the reconstruction efficiency.
+\textbf{Progressive Learning:} Progressive learning refers to gradually increasing the difficulty of the learning task.
+For some sequence prediction tasks or sequential decision-making problems, progressive learning is used to reduce the training time and improve the generalization performance.
+Since SISR is an ill-posed problem that is always confronted with great learning difficulty due to some adverse conditions such as large scaling factors, unknown degradation kernels, and noise, it is suitable to utilize progressive learning to simplify the learning process and improve the reconstruction efficiency.

-In LapSRN~\cite{lai2017deep}, curriculum learning is applied to progressively reconstruct the sub-band residuals of high-resolution images.
-In ProSR~\cite{wang2018fully}, each level of the pyramid is gradually blended in to reduce the impact on the previously trained layers and the training pairs of each scale are incrementally added.
-In SRFBN~\cite{li2019feedback}, the curriculum learning strategy is applied to solve the complex degradation tasks, where targets of different difficulties are ordered to learn it progressively.
-With the help of curriculum learning, complex problems can be decomposed into multiple simple tasks, hence accelerating model convergence and obtaining better reconstruction results.
+In LapSRN~\cite{lai2017deep}, the method is applied to progressively reconstruct the sub-band residuals of high-resolution images.
+In ProSR~\cite{wang2018fully}, each level of the pyramid is gradually blended in to reduce the impact on the previously trained layers, and the training pairs of each scale are incrementally added.
+In SRFBN~\cite{li2019feedback}, the strategy is applied to solve the complex degradation tasks, where targets of different difficulties are ordered for progressive learning.
+With the help of progressive learning, complex problems can be decomposed into multiple simple tasks, hence accelerating model convergence and obtaining better reconstruction results.